gridcapa/gridcapa-doc/docs/03-process-documentation/02-in-cc/01-import-ec/process-description.md

 </Timestamp>
 ```

-Reason element can change depending on the kind of failure that may occur:
+The Reason element can change depending on the type of failure that occurs:
-- In case no secure TTC is found (i.e. all exchanges values are unsecure), reason code is "A98" and reason text "No secure TTC found"
+- If no secure TTC is found (i.e., all exchange values are unsecure), the reason code is "A98" and the reason text is "No secure TTC found"
-- In case any RAO failure, reason code is "A93" and reason text "IT issues on CE side"
+- In case of any RAO failure, the reason code is "A93" and the reason text is "IT issues on CE side"
-- In case of loadflow divergence during initial shift, reason code is "A42" and reason text "Load flow divergence during calculation"
+- In case of loadflow divergence during initial shift, the reason code is "A42" and the reason text is "Load flow divergence during calculation"
-- In case of interruption, reason code is "B18" and reason text is empty
+- In case of interruption, the reason code is "B18" and the reason text is empty

 > **?** Open questions:
-> - The TTC_res generation code base contains another failure case that is never used in the process code base : INVALID_FILES.
-Should we investigate it ?
-Remove it ?
+> - The TTC_res generation codebase contains another failure case that is never used in the process codebase: INVALID_FILES.
+Should we investigate it?
+Remove it?